 The esoteric stories and lost landscapes in the Book of Genesis present a great challenge for historians.
 Biblical scholars and archaeologists have nonetheless been able to provide cultural contexts for many of Israel’s earliest traditions.
-Learn about early Biblical figures, cities and environments in the latest FREE Biblical Archaeology Society eBook.
+Learn about early Biblical figures, cities and environments in this FREE eBook.

 The Creation story from Genesis explains how the world was formed and how humankind was created.
 Was this story heavily influenced by an ancient Babylonian Creation myth called Enuma Eliš?
 In “The Genesis of Genesis,” Victor Hurowitz explores this question.
 A text which describes the divine activities of the gods and the creation of man, Enuma Eliš includes many of the motifs found in the Biblical Creation story.
 To what extent is there a relationship between these two texts?
 In this comparative study, Hurowitz examines the similarities and differences between the Babylonian myth and the Biblical story and sets them in the historical context of the ancient Near East.